buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcRampFlightTypeEnum.md

 # IfcRampFlightTypeEnum

-This enumeration defines the different types an _IfcRampFlight_ or _IfcRampFlightType_ object can fulfill.
+This enumeration defines the different types an _IfcRampFlight_ or _IfcRampFlightType_ object can fulfill.<!-- end of definition -->

 > HISTORY New enumeration in IFC2x2.

 ## Items